karimmerchaoui/us-neighbors-extractor/README.md

 # Neighbors Extractor

 ## Overview
 The **Neighbors Extractor** is a powerful Python application designed to help real estate companies in the USA gather essential information about properties and their surrounding neighborhoods.
 By leveraging web scraping techniques, this tool enables users to extract detailed data about neighboring addresses, including names, phone numbers, and address histories, providing valuable insights for property analysis, client outreach, and market research.

+<strong> This solves the problem </strong> of manual data collection by automating the extraction of neighbor information, making it easier to analyze properties, conduct client outreach, and perform market research.

 <div align='center'>